 Ensure that work is fulfilling

-So, there you have it, everything you need to create a happy, healthy environment for your staff.
-Don’t forget, a happy workplace will attract good people, and good people will work together to push your business to new heights
+So, there you have it, everything you need to encourage a happy workforce by creating a healthy environment for your staff.
+Don’t forget, a happy workplace will attract good people, and good people will work together to push your business to new heights.